codepennnn/Fun/README.md

-  -- 1.Leave
+-- Leave Compliance Subquery
+SELECT * FROM (
     WITH Processed AS (
         SELECT
             *,
             CreatedOn AS ApplicationDate
         FROM App_Leave_Comp_Summary
         WHERE ReSubmiteddate IS NULL

         UNION ALL

         SELECT
             *,
             ReSubmiteddate AS ApplicationDate
         FROM App_Leave_Comp_Summary
         WHERE ReSubmiteddate IS NOT NULL
     ),
     Filtered AS (
         SELECT *
         FROM Processed
         WHERE ApplicationDate >= '2025-04-01' AND ApplicationDate < '2026-04-01'
     ),
     Aggregated AS (
         SELECT
             FORMAT(ApplicationDate, 'yyyy-MM') AS MonthYear,
             DATENAME(MONTH, ApplicationDate) AS MonthName,
             LEFT(DATENAME(MONTH, ApplicationDate), 3) AS MonthShort,
             DATEPART(MONTH, ApplicationDate) AS MonthNum,
             SUM(CASE WHEN Status = 'Request Closed' THEN 1 ELSE 0 END) AS Approved,
             SUM(CASE
                 WHEN Status = 'Request Closed'
+                    AND CC_CreatedOn_L2 IS NOT NULL
+                    AND DATEDIFF(DAY, ApplicationDate, CC_CreatedOn_L2) <= 5
+                THEN 1 ELSE 0
+            END) AS ApprovedUnderSLA
+        FROM Filtered
+        GROUP BY FORMAT(ApplicationDate, 'yyyy-MM'), DATEPART(MONTH, ApplicationDate), DATENAME(MONTH, ApplicationDate)
+    )
+    SELECT
+        'Leave Compliance' AS Object,
+        '5 days' AS SLG,
+        '5 days' AS RevisedSLG,
+        -- Repeat your CASE logic for months ISNULL(MAX(CASE WHEN MonthNum = 4 THEN CAST(100.0 * ApprovedUnderSLA / NULLIF(Approved, 0) AS DECIMAL(5,2)) END), 0) AS APR,
+        ISNULL(MAX(CASE WHEN MonthNum = 4 THEN ApprovedUnderSLA END), 0) AS APR_Value,
+        -- ... repeat for other months ...
+        ISNULL(MAX(CASE WHEN MonthNum = 3 THEN CAST(100.0 * ApprovedUnderSLA / NULLIF(Approved, 0) AS DECIMAL(5,2)) END), 0) AS MAR,
+        ISNULL(MAX(CASE WHEN MonthNum = 3 THEN ApprovedUnderSLA END), 0) AS MAR_Value
+    FROM Aggregated
+) AS LeaveData

+UNION ALL

+-- Wage Compliance Subquery
+SELECT * FROM (
+    WITH Processed AS (
+        SELECT
+            *,
+            CREATEDON AS ApplicationDate
+        FROM App_Online_Wages
+        WHERE ReSubmitedOn IS NULL

+        UNION ALL

+        SELECT
+            *,
+            ReSubmitedOn AS ApplicationDate
+        FROM App_Online_Wages
+        WHERE ReSubmitedOn IS NOT NULL
+    ),
+    Filtered AS (
+        SELECT *
+        FROM Processed
+        WHERE ApplicationDate >= '2025-04-01' AND ApplicationDate < '2026-04-01'
+    ),
+    Aggregated AS (
+        SELECT
+            FORMAT(ApplicationDate, 'yyyy-MM') AS MonthYear,
+            DATENAME(MONTH, ApplicationDate) AS MonthName,
+            LEFT(DATENAME(MONTH, ApplicationDate), 3) AS MonthShort,
+            DATEPART(MONTH, ApplicationDate) AS MonthNum,
+            SUM(CASE WHEN Status = 'Request Closed' THEN 1 ELSE 0 END) AS Approved,
+            SUM(CASE
+                WHEN Status = 'Request Closed'
+                    AND LEVEL_2_UPDATEDON IS NOT NULL
+                    AND DATEDIFF(DAY, ApplicationDate, LEVEL_2_UPDATEDON) <= 3
+                THEN 1 ELSE 0
+            END) AS ApprovedUnderSLA
+        FROM Filtered
+        GROUP BY FORMAT(ApplicationDate, 'yyyy-MM'), DATEPART(MONTH, ApplicationDate), DATENAME(MONTH, ApplicationDate)
+    )
+    SELECT
+        'Wage Compliance' AS Object,
+        '3 days' AS SLG,
+        '5 days' AS RevisedSLG,
+        -- Repeat your CASE logic for months ISNULL(MAX(CASE WHEN MonthNum = 4 THEN CAST(100.0 * ApprovedUnderSLA / NULLIF(Approved, 0) AS DECIMAL(5,2)) END), 0) AS APR,
+        ISNULL(MAX(CASE WHEN MonthNum = 4 THEN ApprovedUnderSLA END), 0) AS APR_Value,
+        -- ... repeat for other months ...
+        ISNULL(MAX(CASE WHEN MonthNum = 3 THEN CAST(100.0 * ApprovedUnderSLA / NULLIF(Approved, 0) AS DECIMAL(5,2)) END), 0) AS MAR,
+        ISNULL(MAX(CASE WHEN MonthNum = 3 THEN ApprovedUnderSLA END), 0) AS MAR_Value
+    FROM Aggregated
+) AS WageData;
 AND CC_CreatedOn_L2 IS NOT NULL
               AND DATEDIFF(DAY, ApplicationDate, CC_CreatedOn_L2) <= 5
             THEN 1 ELSE 0
         END) AS ApprovedUnderSLA